shittuadams/excel-tutorial/README.md

     <p><img src="images/duplicates.png"></p>

     <p><b><code>METHOD 2:</code></b>(This method is less secure)</p>

     <p>
      Select the whole datasheet, and on the Data tab, we use the Remove Duplicates button.
 We then unselect all the columns, then only select the a column which we want to check duplicates for.
-Click ok to remove/ delete the duplicate rows.
+Click ok to remove or delete the duplicate rows.
     </p>

   </li>

 </ol>